Course Outline

 WAN Protocols and Services

-- The public network structure – access transmission and switching.
+- Public network structure – access, transmission, and switching.

-- End to end services - FR, ATM and Leased lines
+- End-to-end services – Frame Relay (FR), ATM, and Leased lines

 - Transmission services – SDH and WDM/DWDM